mehdigm4life/GS-SAMP/README.md

-# SA:MP Mobile Client v2.10 (x64) - Bug Fix Edition
+# SA:MP Mobile Client v2.10 (x64) - Bug Fix Edition News Update

 A modified and optimized source code for the **SA:MP Mobile Client v2.10 (x64)** for GTA: San Andreas.
 This repository focuses on fixing known crashes, improving stability on modern Android devices, and resolving existing bugs from the original client.